To see this page in other languages, click ‘Select Language’ at the bottom of this page.

 - the Working Tax Credit 4-week run on (the payment you get when you stop qualifying for Working Tax Credit)

 If you meet the qualifying criteria above, your child will become eligible from the term after their second birthday for up to 15 hours of free childcare each week.

-- has a current statement of Special Educational Needs or an Education, Health and Care plan
+- have a current statement of Special Educational Needs

 - receives Disability Living Allowance